 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"

 To choose the right bootcamp for you, think about what kind of job you want.
 After you decide on a subject, consider whether you want to attend full-time or part-time and whether you want to go to class in person or online.
 After narrowing it down to a list of programs that match your goals, compare bootcamp tuition costs, job placement rate, and overall student satisfaction.

 How to Choose a Coding Bootcamp FAQ

-You can pay for coding bootcamp with income share agreements, deferred tuition payment plans, scholarships, and loans.
-However, the available options will depend on the coding bootcamp you choose to attend.
-Very few coding bootcamps require upfront payment from their students, although many do provide discounted tuition to students who pay in full before the first day of class.
+You can pay for most coding bootcamp with income share agreements, deferred tuition payment plans, scholarships, and loans.
+The actual options will vary depending on the coding bootcamp you choose to attend.
+Very few coding bootcamps require upfront payment from their students, although many programs provide discounted tuition to students who pay in full before the first day of class.

-The best coding bootcamp depends on your own learning and career goals.
-Flatiron School, Fullstack Academy, Coding Temple, and Tech Elevator are all popular coding bootcamp choices with online options.
+The best online coding bootcamp depends on your own learning and career goals.
+Flatiron School, Fullstack Academy, General Assembly, Coding Temple, and Tech Elevator are all popular coding bootcamp choices with online options.
 There are also free bootcamps, such as those offered by Ada Developers Academy or The Data Incubator.